 Going viral is the holy grail of social media marketing.

 It’s that special bit of marketing divinity that can take a low budget piece of content and rake in more views than a Carte Blanche special edition.
-Whilst there most certainly is a formula to creating a piece of content primed to go viral, many marketers don’t fully understand the mechanics of the term ‘viral’.
-Having a good handle on the mathematical framework behind viral content will help significantly when earmarking special pieces of content in your editorial calendar.
+Whilst there most certainly is a formula to creating content primed to go viral, many marketers don’t fully understand the mechanics of the term ‘viral’.
+Having a good handle on the mathematical framework behind viral content will help when earmarking special pieces of content in your editorial calendar.

 In it’s simplest form ‘viral’ can be defined as a term that represents a particular ‘rate of sharing’.
 To understand rate of sharing, we need to have a look at coefficients.
 Don’t panic, it is actually quite simple!
 A coefficient is a number used to multiply a variable.